– Are there puppies available for adoption?

 Trained service dogs act as emotional and social support for Autistic children.
 The constant presence of a Service Dog is vital in the life of an autistic child, where they can receive comfort even in unfamiliar situations of anxiety.
 In addition, it will provide an affectionate companion that will not judge or require social rules that autistic children often find very confusing and meaningless, allowing a stress-free relationship that has proven to reduce anxiety and emotional stress.

 Puppies as young as eight weeks are in families dealing with Raising Children with Autism, as they are considered docile and easily trainable for people with disabilities.
-Introduction to a puppy when young allows for a deep bond between the child and the animal, increasing the success of a close bond between dog and child.
+Introducing a puppy when young allows for a deep bond between the child and the animal, increasing the success of a close bond between dog and child.
 The Labradoodle needs to pass a training class before being placed as a service dog for a family.

 The Labradoodle’s warm and friendly personality has made them an ideal candidate as a service dog, especially with the emotional and social complexity of Autism.
 The fact that the family can enjoy the dog simply as a beautiful pet is also an advantage, as Labradoodles can efficiently serve both roles.

-Hugging puppies three or more times per day makes them very social to touch, rub their bodies, place our fingers through their hair, and play with their ears as the puppy needs to get accustomed to handling, helping them stay calm with touch/feel daily but children.
-Raising Children with Autism have the desire to want attention constantly, so touching the puppy, talking, playing and having the company of a pet who responds to their needs is vital.
+Hugging puppies three or more times per day makes them very social to touch, rub their bodies, place our fingers through their hair, and play with their ears as the puppy needs to get accustomed to handling, helping them stay calm with touch/feel daily, but children.
+Raising Children with Autism has the desire to want attention constantly, so touching the puppy, talking, playing and having the company of a pet who responds to their needs is vital.
 It may be related to the need to gain more information through a sensory channel with which they are more comfortable.
 Providing pleasing smells may be helpful, but improving the other sensory systems for acquiring knowledge is probably more beneficial.

 Our puppies are accustomed to sounds, vacuuming, music, running water, the bowl that creates sounds, clapping hands, and talking to them as they sleep and wake.
 They are not afraid and are accustomed to people, toys, and sounds.

 Our customers say our puppies are incredibly easy to train and are happy.
 The puppies become friendly, confident, well-reared pups who enjoy playing with toys and love interacting with people.
 The minute we approach our puppies, they are happy to see us; they follow us constantly.
 Imagine having ten puppies around your feet.
-They are so sweet and incredibly social as puppies turn five weeks old and Potty training starts.
-Puppies are born outdoors to many sounds and smells surrounding them on our two-acre property.
+They are so sweet and incredibly social as puppies turn five weeks old, and Potty training starts.
+Puppies are born outdoors, to many sounds and smells surrounding them on our two-acre property.

 We create incredibly calm, Happy Labradoodles that are loving and enjoy human contact with all they encounter without fear.
 We are so glad all extended Cucciolini families are “Over the moon” with their beautiful fur babies.